ikim025/ucr-cs100/textbook/tools/git/managingForkedRepo/README.md

 Rearranging the order of the `pick` command will change the order of the commits when the rebase is underway.

 The `squash` command is what lets you combine two or more commits into a single commit.
-A commit is "squashed" into the commits above it.us to "squash" all of the commits we want into one commit.
+A commit is "squashed" into the commits above because, we are trying to "squash" all of the commits we want into one commit.

 Looking back at our example, we can merge all of our commits into one like so: